codingPhuc/Learning_Programming_vault/learning algebra road maps.md

 - **Generative AI (if approached critically):** While it may produce errors, using AI tools to brainstorm or break down concepts can spark insight when used alongside verified resources.

+# plan
+first read thought the courses  on  paul note do the exercise in each section
+completed the section exercise then  for remembering you  should
+- create a list of term and formula
+- proof the formula
+- do the practice section
+	- you need to classify the practice like what does the section does the practice used
+	- know which practice belong to which section
+- create a 40  question each day and solve them